RFC Gateway security, part 1 – basic understanding

 The RFC Gateway is also capable to start programs on the OS level.

-Common examples are ‘tp’ for transport management via STMS started on the RFC Gateway host of AS ABAP or the program ‘gnetx.exe’ for the graphical screen painter on the SAP GUI client host.
+Common examples are the program ‘tp’ for transport management via STMS started on the RFC Gateway host of AS ABAP or the program ‘gnetx.exe’ for the graphical screen painter started on the SAP GUI client host.

 While typically remote servers start the to-be-registered program on the OS level by themselves, there may be cases where starting a program is used to register a ‘Registered Server Program’ at the RFC Gateway.
 In these cases the program started by the RFC Gateway may also be the program which tries to register to the same RFC Gateway.

 Please note: One should be aware that starting a program using the RFC Gateway is an interactive task.
 This means the call of a program is always waiting for an answer before it times out.
 If the called program is not an RFC enabled program (compiled with the SAP RFC library) the call will time out, but the program is still left running on the OS level!

 To overcome this issue the RFC enabled program ‘SAPXPG’ can be used as a wrapper to call any OS command.
 This is for example used by AS ABAP when starting external commands using transaction SM49/SM69.

-Most common use-case is the SAP-to-SAP communication, in other words communication via RFC connections between SAP NetWeaver AS systems, but also communication from RFC clients using the SAP Java Connector (JCo) or the SAP .NET Connector (NCo) to SAP NetWeaver AS systems.
+Most common use-case is the SAP-to-SAP communication, in other words communication via RFC connections between SAP NetWeaver AS systems, but also communication from RFC clients using the SAP Java Connector (JCo) or the SAP .NET Connector (NCo) to SAP NetWeaver systems.

 The RFC Gateway hands over the request from the RFC client to the dispatcher which assigns it to a work process (AS ABAP) or to a server process (AS Java).

 ‘Proxy to other RFC Gateways’

 The RFC Gateway can also be used to proxy requests from one RFC Gateway to another.